 SOCIETY FOR NEUROSCIENCE ANNOUNCES RECIPIENTS OF SCIENCE EDUCATION AND OUTREACH AWARDS

 Awards recognize efforts in neuroscience education and public outreach, encourage pursuit of science journalism

-SAN DIEGO — The Society for Neuroscience (SfN) announced the winners of the science education and outreach awards at Neuroscience 2010, SfN’s annual meeting and the world’s largest source of emerging news on brain science and health.
+NEW ORLEANS — The Society for Neuroscience (SfN) announced its winners of the science education and outreach awards at Neuroscience 2012, SfN’s annual meeting and the world’s largest source of emerging news about brain science and health.

 SfN founded the Science Educator Award in 2003 to recognize an outstanding neuroscientist who has made significant contributions in promoting public education and awareness about the field.
-The award includes a monetary prize of $5,000.
+The award includes a $5,000 prize.

-Established in 2007, the Next Generation Award recognizes individuals nominated by SfN chapters who are making significant efforts in public communication, outreach, and education about neuroscience.
-The award honors an outstanding individual or team with a $300 honorarium and a $750 travel award to attend SfN’s annual meeting.
+Established in 2007, the Next Generation Award recognizes SfN chapter members who have made outstanding contributions to public communication, outreach, and education about neuroscience.
+The award honors outstanding individuals or teams at the predoctoral/postdoctoral level and junior faculty level with a $300 honorarium and a $750 travel award to attend SfN’s annual meeting.
 Additionally, the recipients’ chapter receives $2,000 to continue outreach efforts in the coming year.

-SfN’s Science Journalism Award encourages the pursuit of a career in science or medical journalism by helping students attend the Society’s annual meeting.
-The recipients receive an orientation on navigating and reporting the meeting as a journalist, an on-site mentor from a leading science or medical publication, complimentary meeting registration, and $750 to defray expenses.
+SfN’s Science Journalism Student Award encourages the pursuit of a career in science or medical journalism.
+This award gives students exposure to science journalism through attendance at the Society’s annual meeting.
+The two recipients receive an orientation on navigating and reporting on the meeting, an on-site mentor from a science or medical publication, and a $750 travel award.

-The Society for Neuroscience is an organization of more than 40,000 researchers and clinicians who study the brain and nervous system.
+The Society for Neuroscience is an organization of more than 42,000 basic scientists and clinicians who study the brain and nervous system.